briankim113/briankim113.github.io/_pages/about.md

 Recent News
 ======
+* *April 2025*: Our work on neural network verification of individual fairness has been accepted to [ICSE 2025](https://conf.researchr.org/home/icse-2025).
+See you in Ottawa, Canada!
 * *July 2024*: I will be attending the Verification Mentoring Workshop (VMW) at [CAV 2024](https://i-cav.org/2024/).
 See you in Montreal, Canada!
 * *June 2024*: I will be attending the Programming Languages Mentoring Workshop (PLMW) at [PLDI 2024](https://pldi24.sigplan.org).
 See you (back) in Copenhagen, Denmark!
 * *May 2024*: I will be attending the [13th Summer School on Formal Techniques](https://fm.csl.sri.com/SSFT24/) (SSFT).
 See you in San Francisco, California!